One of the most common reasons that a horse gets into trouble is the lack of basic skills from the handler.

 But most likely the horse is just misunderstood.

-The most important thing a person needs to know is, how to be honest with their horse.
-How to be genuinely fair.
+In my opinion, the most important thing a person needs to know is, how to be honest with themselves and through that with their horse.

-When handling a horse, it is very important to understand how the horse thinks and feels: both physically as well as mentally, and for each individual horse.
+When handling a horse, it is very important to understand how the horse thinks and feels at that very moment: both physically as well as mentally.
+This is true for each individual horse.

-If you understand the horse in front of you, you’ll find his reactions are most likely explainable, and if the horse does something you were not expecting, you can also understand why this happened. (and you can also explain reactions that you didn’t expect).
+If the horse does something you were not expecting, you can also understand why this is happening. (you can also explain reactions that you weren't expecting).

 It is an invaluable tool for a horseman to know what to look for in his horse.
-It is also a blessing for that equine.
+And it will prove also a blessing for that equine.

-If you know how to respond to a horse and be able to control that horse, you can defuse potentially dangerous situations.
+Knowing how to respond to a horse in trouble, enables you to defuse a potential dangerous situations.

-The exercises I give my students, help to give them the correct response naturally and automatically, and with that, they find themselves in sync with the horse they are working with.
+The exercises my students are given, help to give the correct response naturally and automatically, and with that, they find themselves in sync with the horse they are working with.